felixSchl/neodoc/README.md

   an option that can be provided either with or without an argument.
 * **Alias matches.** If `--verbose` yields a value, so will `-v` <sub>(given that's the assigned alias)</sub>.
-* **Flags are optional,** always.
-There's no reason to force the user to explicitly pass an option that takes no argument.
-The absence of the flag speaks - the flag will be set to `false`.
+* **Flags are optional by default**.
+There's arguably no reason to force the user to explicitly pass an option that takes no argument as the absence of the flag speaks &mdash; the key will be omitted from the output.
 This is also the case for flags inside required groups.
 E.g.: The group `(-a -b)` will match inputs `-a -b`, `-ab`, `-ba`, `-b -a`, `-b`, `-a` and the empty input.
+To disable this behaviour, enable `options.requireFlags` (see `neodoc.run`).\
+  Please note that the default behaviour may change in a future version of neodoc &mdash; refer to #61.
 * **All arguments in a group are always required**.
-This is regardless of whether or not the group itself is required or not - once you start matching into the group, elements in the group become required for the match to succeed.
-Consider:
+This is regardless of whether or not the group itself is required - once you start matching into the group, all elements that are indicated as required have to be matched, either by value or via fallbacks.\
+  For example:
   ```sh
   Usage: prog [<name> <type>]
   ```